What is the Difference Between SPT-1 and SPT-2 Wire

 Let’s take a brief look at each one of the reasons listed above and sort through the facts versus fiction.

 Mistakenly Thinking SPT-2 Has a Higher Maximum Amperage Load

 This is the number one reason most people go with SPT-2 and as I stated previously, this is absolutely not true.
 Both cords have the same amount of copper, which in turn means they have the same maximum amp rating.
-If the cord being used is 18 gauge (standard gauge for the Pro Christmas industry), then the maximum amperage is anywhere from 5 to 10 amps, depending on the length of wire being used.
-10 amps for 0 to 50 feet, 7 amps for 51 to 150 feet and 5 amps for over 150 feet.
+If the cord being used is 18 gauge (a standard gauge for the Pro Christmas industry), then the maximum amperage is anywhere from 5 to 10 amps, depending on the length of wire being used.
+10 amps for 0 to 50 feet, 7 amps for 51 to 150 feet, and 5 amps for over 150 feet.
 And with longer runs, especially more than 200 feet, you’re dealing with voltage drop, especially when C7 and C9 sockets are involved.
 Also, keep in mind that you should never run more than 250 feet of 18 gauge wire, which includes 18 gauge empty socket light line (C7 and C9 light line).
-For light line we state the maximum run should never exceed 250 bulbs, or 250 feet, whichever comes first.
+For light line, we state the maximum run should never exceed 250 bulbs, or 250 feet, whichever comes first.
 Going with more bulbs or longer runs results not only in significant voltage drop, but also causes too much heat to build up in the wire, resulting in a potential fire hazard.

 SPT-1 Doesn’t Hold Up as Well in Harsh Weather